 And if you live near a Trader Joe’s, you’re in luck.
 They sell California Estate-grown extra virgin olive oil (EVOO) for a reasonable price.

 Now, it might not be the best EVOO on the planet.
 But it’s very good quality for making olive oil and balsamic vinegar salad dressing considering the price.

 Trader Joe’s California EVOO comes in a dark bottle.
 And it usually lasts me a week or so (depending on how hungry my husband and sons are).

 An excellent resource for EVOO education is the California Olive Oil Council.
 I actually reached out to the Council and asked them if the EVOO Trader Joe’s sells meets their strict criteria.

 They said that though the oil Trader Joe’s sells isn’t certified by the Council, it’s most likely a high-quality oil.
-The one knock on it, as pointed out here. is that the EVOO does not contain a “best buy date.”
+The one knock on it is that the EVOO does not contain a “best buy date.”

 But that doesn’t bother me because I know where the olives are grown.
 I also know what kind of olives they are (arbequina).